Autopilot System for Depth and Pitch Control in Underwater Vehicles: Navigating Near-Surface Waves and Disturbances: Augmentation

-Given the depth and pitch commands \(z_{\text{cmd}}(t)\) and \(\theta_{\text{cmd}}(t)\) as reference inputs, the subsequent implementation of the \(\mathcal{L}_1\) augmentation ensures these commands are accurately executed.
-With the LQR controller implemented, the tracking errors of the autopilot, \(z(t)-z_{\text{aug}}(t)\) and \(\theta(t)-\theta_{\text{aug}}(t)\), are assumed to be stable and bounded.
+Given the depth command \(z_{\text{cmd}}(t)\) as reference input, the subsequent implementation of the \(\mathcal{L}_1\) augmentation ensures this command is accurately executed.
+With the LQR controller implemented, the depth tracking error of the autopilot, \(z(t)-z_{\text{aug}}(t)\), is assumed to be stable and bounded.
 The dynamics of the closed-loop system, comprising the vehicle and the autopilot, are mathematically represented as:

-where \(G_z(s)\) and \( G_\theta(s)\) are unknown strictly proper and stable functions, and \(d_z(s)\) and \(d_\theta(s)\) are the Laplace transforms of time-varying uncertainties and disturbance signals.
-With a slight abuse of notation, the above systems can be written in state space as follows
+where \(G_z(s)\) is unknown strictly proper and stable function, and \(d_z(s)\) is the Laplace transform of time-varying uncertainties and disturbance signals.
+With a slight abuse of notation, the above system can be written in state space as follows

-where the tuples $\left\{{A_{z}},{B_{z}},{C_{z}}\right\}$ and $\left\{{A_{\theta}},{B_{\theta}},{C_{\theta}}\right\}$ are the minimum realization of \({G}_z\) and \({G}_\theta\), respectively.
-The core idea is to dynamically adjust the variables \(z_{\text{aug}}(t)\) and \(\theta_{\text{aug}}(t)\), thereby ensuring the convergence of \(z(t)\) and \(\theta(t)\) towards the prescribed reference values \(z_{\text{cmd}}(t)\) and \(\theta_{\text{cmd}}(t)\).
+where the tuple $\left\{{A_{z}},{B_{z}},{C_{z}}\right\}$ is the minimum realization of \({G}_z\).
+The core idea is to dynamically adjust the variable \(z_{\text{aug}}(t)\), thereby ensuring the convergence of \(z(t)\) towards the prescribed reference value \(z_{\text{cmd}}(t)\).
 This method of adaptive autopilot augmentation bears similarity to approaches documented in \cite{kaminer2010path, rober20223d, MACLIN2024105792} The principle mirrors practical scenarios in manned vehicle navigation, where pilots employ control interfaces, such as joysticks, to maintain desired depth.
 The feedback loop involves continuous monitoring of and adaptation to the vehicle's response to achieve the targeted depth, paralleling the adaptive control mechanisms proposed here.

 We now introduce the desired system dynamics as follows: